 These expandable quart-sized bags are a godsend when it comes to travel as they give you a bit of extra room to fit everything you need.
 I usually also pack a few extra empty ones in my luggage since they’re useful for organizing things when you’re on-the-go.
 Also, if you’re afraid something might leak, wrap it up in plastic wrap before adding it to your quart-sized bag.

 2 – Don’t wear a belt or bulky metal jewelry when you fly.

 Save yourself the hassle of having to take things off and remove precious accessories by not wearing them in the first place.
 This means not wearing belts or metal jewelry when you fly.
-Especially those ever popular metal bangle bracelets right now.
-If you feel like you have to have them, pack them in your carry-on and put them on once you are through security.
+Especially those ever popular metal bangle bracelets.
+If you feel like you absolutely need your jewelry, pack them in your carry-on and put them on once you are through security.

 Airlines are starting to get more restrictive on sizes, so be sure to call or check out their website ahead of time to see the size restrictions.
 Personally, I’ve never had a problem with my rollaboard on long flights.
 I have had to gate check it, though, when making a connection on a smaller aircraft.

 On the way home, I’ll have expanded my rollaboard to make room for souvenirs (typically wine and clothes!) that I bought while traveling.
 So, I’ll check the rollaboard and carry-on the backpack and Longchamp.

 If you can’t carry it, don’t bring it.
 I can’t tell you how many times I’ve come across stairs when traveling abroad, either to get onto a connecting flight or at train stations.
 If you’re luggage is too big to carry, you’re packing too much.
 That’s why it’s best to distribute the weight among two carry-on sized bags (three if you count the fold up bag you brought along).